-BMGT P605 International Business
+International Business

-Covers: The economic environment; the sociocultural and political environment; the industrial environment and the role of the government; organising and staffing for global business; leadership in an international firm; international operations; the development of a global strategy; competition or co-operation?
-Global management of innovation; information control systems; group presentations of global industry/firm cases.
+Covers: The economic environment; the sociocultural and political environment; the industrial environment and the role of the government; organising and staffing for global business; leadership in an international firm; the development of a strategy; competition or co-operation?
+Global management of international knowledge management; group presentations of global industry/firm cases.